Home

 A broad-spectrum sunscreen — coupled with a hat and protective clothing — will help provide protection against harmful UV rays, which can penetrate your skin and rid it of its collagen and elastin [5].

-Be sure to wear sunscreen every day and reapply your SPF every two hours — especially if you're spending large amounts of time outdoors.
+Be sure to wear sunscreen every day, like Software's Daily Sun Defence SPF50+, and reapply your SPF every two hours — especially if you're spending large amounts of time outdoors.

 Hyaluronic acid